citp/privacy-policy-historical/r/re/ree/reedconstructiondata.com.md

-> *The following text is extracted and transformed from the reedconstructiondata.com privacy policy that was archived on 2008-05-14.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20080514173355id_/http%3A//www.reedconstructiondata.com/corporate/privacy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the reedconstructiondata.com privacy policy that was archived on 2010-12-06.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20101206182127id_/http%3A//www.reedconstructiondata.com/corporate/privacy) for the most accurate reproduction.*

-# Privacy | Reed Construction Data
+# Reed Construction Data

+## Privacy Policy

-#### Last Revised: November 2007
+#### Last Revised: April 2009

 #### Overview